kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 #### Check that the USB Connection is Established

-The example firmware for AP Bridge 1 will output the following when a connection is established with the AP and a successful Greybus handshake has occurred:
+The example firmware for AP Bridge 1 will output the following on its serial console when a connection is established with the AP and a successful Greybus handshake has occurred:
 ````
 [I] GB: MID-1 module inserted
 [I] GB: AP handshake complete